skoba23/Redemption-Subscription-Netting-Engine/README.md

 ### `GET /api/v1/trades/{requestId}`

-Returns result for the given requestId
+Returns the persisted optimization result for a given requestId.

 - Returns **200 OK** if found.
 - Returns **404 Not Found** if no run exists for that ID.